tmavroidis/tmavroidis/README.md

 📔 IBM writeup on Modernizing your physical files -> https://www.ibm.com/support/pages/system/files/inline-files/$FILE/app%20modernization%20Db2%20for%20i%20style.pdf

 🌈 Using Linux Mint as a desktop O/S with Android Studio, Vs Code and RDI as development platforms.
+RDI is the only product that is not free.

 <h3>Important Note</h3>